A Distributed Intelligence Architecture for B5G Network Automation: Q-Learning for Cooperation ( )

 \section{Q-Learning for Cooperation ($\mathtt{QLC}$)}

-This section proposes a decentralized approach to network automation, avoiding the need for a centralized orchestrator, aiming for optimization objectives of independent closed loops while resolving conflicts which may occur due to their concurrent actions.
+This section proposes a decentralized approach to network automation, to leverage the gain of decentralization, while addressing the critical issue of conflicts which may occur due to the concurrent operation of CLs.